 Bruce McDonald is a Canadian director with a modest reputation.
-McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010) and the Halloween horror Hellions (2015) and Dreamland (2019), a crime film that also features a vampire.
+McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010), the Halloween horror Hellions (2015) and Dreamland (2019), a crime film that also features a vampire.
 These are films with a strong indie sensibility, albeit where Bruce McDonald has had to intersperse what he has wanted to do with more commercial work such as Tidal Wave (tv mini-series, 2007) and episodes of My Babysitter’s a Vampire (2011-2).

 Pontypool was McDonald’s first venture into horror cinema.
 It joins the mountain of zombie films that came out during the 00s after the success of hits like 28 Days Later (2002), Dawn of the Dead (2004) and Shaun of the Dead (2004).
 Although, more than any of these, Pontypool falls into a body of films that have drawn themselves from George Romero’s The Crazies (1973) about a madness-inducing biospill.
 Others of these include the likes of Impulse (1984), Warning Sign (1985), The Signal (2007), Dead Air (2009), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016), Mayhem (2017) and Mom & Dad (2017).
 In fact, I would go so far as to say I found Pontypool a far superior film to the The Crazies (2010) remake that came out not long after.
 The nearest we have seen to the idea of Pontypool before is the Star Trek: Deep Space Nine episode Babel (1993), which concerned a bio-weapon that caused people to start babbling unintelligibly.